-3 House committees subpoena Secretary of State Pompeo for Ukraine docs as part of impeachment inquiry
+House committees subpoena Pompeo for Ukraine documents as part of impeachment inquiry

 Zelensky said this week that "nobody pushed me" during his July call with Trump.

-The transcript of the call was made public on Thursday.
+A memorandum of the call was made public Wednesday.
 It shows that while Trump sought an investigation into the Biden family for corruption, the president did not explicitly leverage military aid as had been suggested.

 PENTAGON CERTIFIED UKRAINE HAD TAKEN 'SUBSTANTIAL ACTIONS' TO CLEAN UP CORRUPTION, GREEN LIGHTING $250M IN MILITARY AID IN MAY